gousiosg/homepage/blog/_posts/2012-05-14-Efficiency-Java-CPP.md

 ---
 layout: post
 author: Georgios Gousios
 title: The Efficiency of Java and C++ revised
+categories: Performance Java JVM C++
 ---

 During my first months as a PhD student (back in Feb 2005) at AUEB, we had